turingschool/career-development-curriculum-site/module_one/m1_PD_repeat_plan.md

      * Write a blog post about something you're learning that you can share on LinkedIn or Twitter for your networks

 #### Template for Defining & Tracking Your Goals
-Use this template to help you define and track your goals by copying and pasting the questions below into a document you can share with Allison or your homeroom group.
+Use this template to help you define and track your goals by copying and pasting the questions below into a document.

 * Specific (What do you want to accomplish?
 Who needs to be included?
 When do you want to do this?
 Why is this a goal?):